Act East policy: Connectivity projects

 Road and trade connectivity projects like Kaladan Multi-Modal Transit Transport Project, India–Myanmar–Thailand Trilateral Highway etc have been taken up under the look east policy.
 Currently these projects are ongoing.

+Tourism

+While primarily focused on trade, infrastructure, and security cooperation, the policy has also been associated with increased people-to-people connectivity, including a gradual rise in outbound tourism from India to Southeast Asia and East Asia.
+Countries such as Thailand, Singapore and Malaysia have seen growing numbers of Indian visitors, supported by expanding air connectivity, simplified visa regimes, and rising middle-class disposable income in India.
+Japan has also become an increasingly important destination for Indian tourists, particularly following improvements in visa facilitation and direct flight connections, as well as the broader strengthening of India–Japan relations under the Act East framework.
+Although tourism is not a primary objective of the policy, it is widely regarded as a complementary outcome of deeper regional integration and connectivity initiatives.
+Overall, the Act East policy has contributed indirectly to the expansion of Indian outbound tourism to East and Southeast Asia by encouraging greater mobility, economic engagement, and cultural exchange between India and the region.

+During the 2020s, outbound tourism from India to Southeast and East Asia expanded significantly, driven by rising middle-class incomes, improved air connectivity, and the recovery of international travel following the COVID-19 pandemic.
+Destinations in Southeast Asia, including Thailand, Singapore, Malaysia, Vietnam, and Indonesia, experienced increased arrivals of Indian tourists, supported by short-haul flight routes, relatively affordable travel costs, and simplified visa arrangements in several countries.
+Japan also emerged as a growing destination for Indian travellers, particularly among higher-income segments, aided by expanded flight connectivity and streamlined visa procedures.
+This trend has been discussed in the broader context of India’s Act East policy, which seeks to enhance economic, strategic, and people-to-people connectivity with Southeast and East Asia, although tourism is an indirect rather than primary objective of the policy framework.

 Assessment

 According to Rejaul Karim Laskar, a scholar of Indian foreign policy, the 'Look East' policy has strengthened India's political, economic and cultural relations with the countries of Southeast Asia and the Pacific and has ensured that India becomes an important part of the emerging economic and security architecture of the region.
 Commerce with South and East Asian nations accounts for almost 45% of India's foreign trade.
 Although its efforts have met with considerable success, India trails China in the volume of trade and economic ties it enjoys with the nations of the region.